-The school has continued its mission to improve all aspects of school performance and to manage the school safely and appropriately during the Covid pandemic.
-There has been a particular focus on developing the curriculum as the model of progress, securing outcomes for students based on teacher assessed grades in Summer 2021, supporting wellbeing, embedding our new approaches to professional development to support the quality of teaching, and ensuring behaviour for learning continues to improve.
-There has been significant emphasis on analysing learning loss and taking remedial action.
-The school continues to be oversubscribed and has admitted 248 students into Y7 in September 2021 and 210 students into Y12, an increase from last year.
+The school has continued its mission to improve all aspects of school performance and to manage the school safely and appropriately.
+There has been a particular focus on, supporting wellbeing, embedding our new approaches to professional development to support the quality of teaching, and ensuring behaviour for learning continues to improve.